Stork-Oracle/stork-external/apps/first_party_pusher/README.md

 # First Party Chain Pusher

-The First Party Chain Pusher is a standalone application that receives price update messages from publisher agents via WebSocket and pushes them to First Party Stork contracts based on configurable cadence and delta tolerance settings.

 **Note: Unless otherwise specified, all commands in this README are in the context of the current directory.**

 ```bash